Warner231936/RAI/README.md

 - `install_server.sh` prepares a virtual environment with Flask for the backup server.

 Run the appropriate script and then launch `ticket_gui.py` or `sync_server.py` from the created `venv`.

+On Windows, equivalent batch scripts are provided:

+- `install_client.bat` sets up a virtual environment and installs the client dependencies.
+- `install_server.bat` prepares a virtual environment with Flask for the backup server.
+- `run_client.bat` launches the Dark Galaxy Command Box using the created environment.
+- `run_server.bat` starts the sync server using the created environment.